Faculty/Staff Directory

 Education Fellow.
 (2005).
 Minnesota Area Geriatric Education Center (MAGEC)

 Recent Courses Taught: Advanced Health Assessment, Clinical courses including Health Care Management-Adult and Frail Adult, Geriatric Pharmacology & Health Assessment, Clinical Project Courses.
-Dr. McCumber is developing a new course Psychiatric Mental Health for Primary Care.
+Dr. McCumber is developed a new course Psychiatric Mental Health for Primary Care.

 Matthew Nierengarten, DNP, RN